benallfree/pocketpages/app/pb_hooks/pages/(main)/docs/loading-data.md

 ```
 /pages
-    +server.js          <-- evaluated first, exports { foo }
+    +server.js          <-- evaluated first, returns { foo }
     /foo
-        +server.js      <-- evaluated second, exports { foo, bar, baz }
+        +server.js      <-- evaluated second, returns { foo, bar, baz }
         /bar
-            +server.js  <-- evaluated third, exports { baz, zod }
+            +server.js  <-- evaluated third, returns { baz, zod }
             index.ejs
 ```

-In this case, `index.ejs` will access the `foo` value exported at the `/foo` level, not the root level, and it will see `baz` from `/bar`, overriding `baz` from `/foo`.
+In this case, `index.ejs` will access the `foo` value returned at the `/foo` level, not the root level, and it will see `baz` from `/bar`, overriding `baz` from `/foo`.

 Lower-level `+server.js` files can rely on the context provided by higher-level `+server.js` files.
-Exports from deeper directories will override those from higher levels, and all `+server.js` exports will take precedence over default context variables.
+Data returned from deeper directories will override those from higher levels, and all `+server.js` data will take precedence over default context variables.
 This structure allows specific `+server.js` files to override general ones while still permitting general files to perform tasks like authorization and security checks.

 On the other hand, `+layout.ejs` files are processed in a bottom-up order, opposite to `+server.js` files.
 Given the following structure: